L3cr0f/pma_course/Labs/Lab_01.md

 **Questions**

-1. Upload the Lab01-04.exe file to http://www.VirusTotal.com/.
-Does it match any existing antivirus definitions?
+**1. Upload the Lab01-04.exe file to http://www.VirusTotal.com/.
+Does it match any existing antivirus definitions?**
-2. Are there any indications that this file is packed or obfuscated?
+**2. Are there any indications that this file is packed or obfuscated?
 If so, what are these indicators?
-If the file is packed, unpack it if possible.
+If the file is packed, unpack it if possible.**
-3. When was this program compiled?
+**3. When was this program compiled?**
-4. Do any imports hint at this program’s functionality?
-If so, which imports are they and what do they tell you?
+**4. Do any imports hint at this program’s functionality?
+If so, which imports are they and what do they tell you?**
-5. What host- or network-based indicators could be used to identify this malware on infected machines?
+**5. What host- or network-based indicators could be used to identify this malware on infected machines?**
-6. This file has one resource in the resource section.
+**6. This file has one resource in the resource section.
 Use Resource Hacker to examine that resource, and then use it to extract the resource.
-What can you learn from the resource?
+What can you learn from the resource?**